-I am an amateur seismographer, located in Locust Valley, NY.
+I am an amateur seismographer, formerly located in Locust Valley, NY.
 My station consists of home built sensors of rather short natural period.
 Out of necessity, I have developed a digital inverse filter, which allows extension of the natural period of the sensors to five or more times their natural period.
 It took a lot of grunting and straining to perfect this filter, and I want to share it with anybody who could benefit.
 It ended up being simple to code and use.
 All you need to set it up is the natural period and damping of the sensor, and the desired filter period.
 It can be used in real time or on completed files.

 In case you have any need to enhance the performance of geophones or any other open loop sensor you operate, please refer to web page